Latest Blog Posts

 If we don’t explore radically different mallet options then we limit our range of expression on the instrument.
 Violinists have all manner of expressive devices literally at their fingertips (or bow), including sul tasto, pizzicato, sul ponticello, different vibrato speeds, spiccato, etc. Our choices are seemingly much more limited.
 But in fact we can explore dead strokes, playing with the shafts, playing on nodal points, and different beating spots on the bars.
 Few marimbists do this, but those sounds are available with little effort.
 Combined with different mallet changes and even preparations of the instrument, the sound possibilities are truly limitless.
 We actually have more color available to us than said violinists.
 (Though admittedly switching between them is a bit cumbersome.)

 With all the problems in the world it may appear petty for me to be griping about mallet selection.
 After all, if someone prefers manufactured mallets it’s their own business, right?
 Sure, but these details matter because they bespeak of larger issues.
 When one reaches into a bag and grabs a pair of mallets one is making a political statement whether one wants to or not.
 It may be a statement that only fellow percussionists fully appreciate, but it still ripples out and beyond the specific activity of tapping wooden bars and the community that surrounds that activity.
 This is why I make so many of mallets.
 Besides the fact that it is cheaper, it gives me total control over the sound, the sound that is appropriate for that specific musical situation.
+I would love to see mallet companies follow suit and offer more variety of mallets made with a greater variety of materials.

 I admit that much of what I’m saying follows my predilection that when it comes to interpretations I lean towards the fringe.
 Glenn Gould is my favorite pianist and always will be.
 I’ve always thought that in the pantheon of great pianists there’s a whole bunch of them swarming around together in a bubble—and they more or less sound the same—and then there’s Glenn Gould.
 His output wasn’t complete (one needs Horowitz for Liszt, for example), but he’s still the most unique and creative pianist of the last 100 years.